tasesmuemils/100DaysOfCode/web_development/diary.md

 # 23.01.2019 17/100
 I have created basic objects in array.
 Also, I rember that in one Chingu session some developers sad that better would be to use Template Strings.
 What the hell is that?!?!
 Long story, short - now Im using it (very simple to understand the concept) and Im deeling litlle bit proud of myself, just because I figure out those things by my self!

+# 24.01.2019 18/100
+I have to say - I am very proud of myself.
+I looked few things up (array.push() and valueAsNumber), but everything else I did by myself.
+Even found a bug, which gave me result after only second click.
+GREAT DAY!!!!!